chrismojekwu/react-smartmultiparts/README.md

 **Value Checkbox** - (*checkbox[stringValue]*) - You can generate a value checkbox by using "checkbox" followed by a value surrounded by brackets.

 **Query Checkbox** - (*checkbox*, *checkbox[index]*) - You can generate a query checkbox by using "checkbox".
-You must provide a matching array of checkbox objects to correspond with the number of selects you would like to generate.
+You must provide a matching array of checkbox objects to correspond with the number of checkboxes you would like to generate.
 If using Form Two you must use "checkbox[index]", the index should correspond with the index of the checkbox object needed for that file type.

+**Radio Query** - (*radios*, *radios[index]*) - You can generate a radio query by using "radios".
+You must provide a matching array of radio objects to correspond with the number of radios you would like to generate.
+If using Form Two you must use "radios[index]", the index should correspond with the index of the radio object needed for that file type.

 A checkbox object requires 2 key value pairs:
 >"query", your question for the group of checkboxes.